protolambda/eth-merkle-trees/compact_sparse_merkle_tree.md

 ![](smt/spine_problem.png)

-Hashing the key helps to pick these for free, but mining a prefix is still possible (Bitcoin POW is based on this).
+Hashing the key helps to avoid an attacker from forcing it for free, but mining a prefix is still possible (Bitcoin POW is based on this).

 And this is birthday attackable: if you can any two keys with common prefixes of deep depth, it results in a very long branch.